JeromeP93/alx-system_engineering-devops/0x00-shell_basics/README.md

 Task 1.
 What’s in there?
 - Line 1: specifies that the script should be interpreted using the Bash shell.
 - Line 2: display the contents list of the current directory.

+Task 2.
+There is no place like home
+- Line 1: specifies that the script should be interpreted using the Bash shell.
+- Line 2: changes the working directory to the home directory.